 Example of universal LMK profiles

 As an LMK profile is considered a set of memory thresholds for each process category of LMK.
-Following is a list of some profiles, known to be effective on most of the devices.
+Following is a list of some profiles that will help you tweak Android low memory killer, known to be effective on most of the devices.
 These should be considered as a starting point for more tweaking.
 All the values are given in memory pages.

 Foreground Applications : 6400 Visible Applications : 7680 Secondary Server : 11520 Hidden Applications : 25600 Content Providers : 35840 Empty Applications : 38400